Assessor Frequently Asked Questions

 The Assessor's Office uses exterior measurements of homes and buildings.
 This may cause the Assessor's estimate of square footage to differ from that estimated by the builder or realtor since they frequently use interior measurements.
 The valuation procedures used by the Assessor are adjusted to account for the use of exterior measurements, which helps to assure correct values.

-For 2024 (an intervening year), Market (sales) information is currently available online for the entire 60-month period, (from July 1, 2017 to June 30, 2022).
+Market (sales) information is currently available online for the entire 60-month period, (from July 1, 2019 to June 30, 2024).
 Local real estate offices may be able to provide sales information.

 The level of taxation is determined by taxing authorities, not the Assessor.
 You can appeal your property's actual value or classification to the Assessor.

 Because your property's value is an important figure in the property tax equation, a different value or classification can have an effect on your property taxes.
-Questions about the level of taxation are to be directed to the taxing authorities.
+Questions about the level of taxation are to be directed to the taxing authorities (cites, county, fire district, etc). -

 Tax exemption application and instructions are available here for Senior Homeowners, Disabled Veterans, & Gold Star Spouses.